barrycarter/bcapps/README-projects.txt

 https://github.com/barrycarter/bcapps/tree/master/ASTRO/travel2orion.pl
 https://repl.it/@barrycarter/HYGStarMap

-Note to self: This should really be bc-travel2orion to avoid naming conflicts
+Note to self: This should really be bc-travel2orion (not simply travel2orion) to avoid naming conflicts

 ====================================================================